 Maria's Pączki Recipe

 Maria is originally from Białystok, Poland.
-She uses whole eggs in her dough and rolls her fried pączki in granulated sugar but she fills them with her homemade strawberry jam, unlike my grandmother's unfilled ones (see previous recipe).
+She uses whole eggs in her dough and rolls her fried pączki in granulated sugar but she fills them with her homemade strawberry jam, unlike my grandmother's unfilled ones (see the previous recipe).
 Here are step-by-step instructions for making Maria's pączki.
-Read Maria's Story for background on this amazing woman.
+Read Maria's story for background on this amazing woman.

 Continue to 4 of 6 below.